- Overview and Highlights

-The student Gallery Guide program is an opportunity for Yale undergraduates to learn about the museum’s collection and how to teach from objects.
+The Gallery Guide program is a paid opportunity for Yale undergraduates to learn about the museum’s collection and how to teach from objects.
 Students participate in a yearlong training program with education and collections curators, during which they are taught to lead interactive, close-looking tours of the museum for the Yale community and the New Haven public.
 The in-depth training requires a time commitment similar to that of an academic course.
-Following the completion of the training program, students remain involved with the Gallery Guide program by giving museum tours and participating in meetings throughout the semester.
+Following the completion of the first year of training, students remain involved with the Gallery Guide program by continuing to give museum tours and participating in weekly gallery sessions throughout their time at Yale.

 Gallery+ is an ongoing series of collaborations that invites students to respond to the Gallery’s collection through special programs and performances.
 Taking place once or twice each semester, Gallery+ provides a space for students to experiment creatively, making academic and artistic connections of their own, while also immersing themselves in the collection and museum environment.
 Past programs have included M.F.A. students from the Yale School of Drama creating sound and projection installations in the Gallery, undergraduate composers writing new music inspired by the collection, and comedians exploring the connections between art and humor.